Stockholm - Cargo-Bike Driver (transport and delivery)

 Payment and conditions

 Your fixed salary is 132SEK/h with additional pay of 20SEK/h for evenings and weekends.
-In addition we also offer a bonus based on performance.
+In addition we also offer a bonus based on performance which can range up to an additional 30SEK/h for our best drivers.

 We offer both vehicle, clothing and mobile, so no extra expenses on your part!